newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_integrations.html.markdown

 * `linked_account_id` - (Required) The ID of the linked Azure account in New Relic.

-The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 60 seconds
+The following arguments/integration blocks are intended to be used with a minimum `metrics_polling_interval` of 60 seconds.

 * `monitor` - (Optional) Azure Monitor.
 See [Integration blocks](#integration-blocks) below for details.

-The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 300 seconds
+The following arguments/integration blocks are intended to be used with a minimum `metrics_polling_interval` of 300 seconds.

 * `api_management` - (Optional) Azure API Management.
 See [Integration blocks](#integration-blocks) below for details.
 * `app_gateway` - (Optional) Azure App Gateway.
 See [Integration blocks](#integration-blocks) below for details.